 What are an employer’s responsibilities to employees when a business becomes insolvent?

 If a business becomes insolvent, one of the biggest concerns is the welfare of staff.
-Although this situation will be stressful for everyone involved, even in insolvency there is still a chance that the business could be saved and many or all of the employees could keep their jobs.
+Although this situation will be stressful for everyone involved, even in insolvency there is still a chance that the business could be saved and many or all of your employees could keep their jobs.

 It could be that the business can be successfully restructured and continue to trade.
 Alternatively, the business may be sold as a going concern, in which case, the Transfer of Undertakings (Protection of Employment) Regulations (TUPE) will safeguard jobs.